delperugia/curlev/README.md

 }
 ```

-A simple asynchronous request with callback:
+And a simple asynchronous request with callback:

 ```cpp
 #include <curlev/http.hpp>